mamnuya/IntersectionalBias-IndoAryanLang_Role_Gender_Religion/README.md

 ### Finding Top Associations (no bias)
 findIdentityAssociations.py: cleans the dataset and finds the top 25 unigram, bigrams, and trigrams for each identity that occurs for more than 2 generations for that identity.
-This exports information to data/identity_marker_counts_25.json
+This exports information to data/identity_marker_counts_25.json.
+Some of these n-grams are exported to data/associations.json which holds the n-gram, the top identities the term occurs for, and the top most identity for which the term occurs for.

 exclusiveIdentityAssociations.py finds the finds the unigram, bigrams, and trigrams from the top 25 associations that occurs as the top association that occur in more entries for a given identity than any other identities. exports information to data/identity_trends.json.
 Then, prints the ngrams (from most common to least common) with an identity it corresponds to the most, and the list of identities for which it also often occurs.